-Almost 80% of the current ridership on Route 555 is between the Northgate and Bellevue Transit Centers, with the Bellevue-Eastgate-Issaquah segment carrying an average of 10 riders per trip.
-The low-performing segment of the route would be eliminated and hours reinvested into Route 554.
+About 76% of the current ridership on Route 555 is between the Northgate and Bellevue Transit Centers, with the Bellevue-Eastgate-Issaquah segment carrying an average of 10 riders per trip.
+The lower-performing segment of the route will be eliminated and hours reinvested into Route 554 to restore trips cut in September 2018.

-Customers can ride King County Metro Route 271 between Bellevue, Eastgate and downtown Issaquah or Route 241 to Richards Road.
+Customers can ride King County Metro Route 271 between Bellevue, Eastgate and downtown Issaguah or Route 241 to Richards Road.